Third Council of Toledo

 The Third Council of Toledo (589) marks the entry of Visigothic Spain into the Catholic Church, and is known for codifying the filioque clause into Western Christianity.
 The council also enacted restrictions on Jews, and the conversion of the country to Catholic Christianity led to repeated conflict with the Jews.

 Arian Goths

 In the 4th century, the bishop Wulfila (c 310 – 383) invented a script for the Gothic language, translated the Bible into Gothic, and converted the Goths to Arian Christianity.
 When the Visigoths traveled west, they encountered Latin Christians, for whom Arianism was anathema.
 The Visigoths held to their Arian beliefs and refused to join the Catholic Church.

 Attempts to unify

 Prior to the Council in Toledo, King Reccared had convened informal assemblies of bishops to resolve the religious schism in his kingdom.
 At the second assembly both Arian and Catholic bishops presented their arguments, while Reccared pointed out that no Arian bishop had ever performed a healing miracle.
-The last assembly consisted of only Catholic bishops, where upon Reccared accepted the Catholic faith.
+The last assembly consisted of only Catholic bishops, whereupon Reccared accepted the Catholic faith.